Asparagus Quiche

 assembled asparagus quiche on a baking sheet.

 Step 6- Bake.
 Whisk eggs, milk, cream, cheese, salt, and pepper in a large bowl.
-Pour into the baked pastry, add asparagus, and bake until just set in the center.
+Pour the filling into the baked pastry, add the asparagus, and bake until just set in the center.

 Arman’s recipe tips

 • Bake on the bottom rack.
-I like to bake the quiche on the bottom rack to the crust bakes evenly and the filling doesn’t cook too quickly.
+I like to bake the quiche on the bottom rack so that the crust bakes evenly, and the filling doesn’t cook too quickly.

-To store: Store leftover quiche in the refrigerator, completely covered, for up to 1 week.
+To store: Refrigerate leftover quiche, covered, for up to 1 week.

-To reheat: Transfer the leftovers to an oven-safe dish, cover it in foil, and heat at 175°C/350°C for 5-7 minutes or until it’s fully reheated.
-You can also use the microwave.
+To reheat: Transfer the leftovers to an oven-safe dish, cover with foil, and heat at 350°F for 5-7 minutes, or until fully reheated.
+You can also use the microwave, but I find this doesn’t crisp up the crust.

-To freeze: Place slices of cooked and cooled quiche in an airtight container and store in the freezer for up to 6 months.
+To freeze: Place slices of cooked, cooled quiche in an airtight container and freeze for up to 6 months.

 slice of asparagus quiche on a plate with a fork.